 2. Make sure babies’ heads can’t get covered while they’re sleeping

 Put your baby low down in the cot, so her feet are near the bottom end.
-Tuck in the bedclothes securely so they can’t cover your baby’s head.
-You could choose to use a baby sleeping bag instead of blankets.
-Sleeping bags with a fitted neck and arm holes are the safest.
+Tuck in the bed sheets securely so they can’t cover your baby’s head.
+You could use a safe infant sleeping bag instead of blankets.
+Sleeping bags with a fitted neck and armholes and no hood are the safest.

 Have your baby in a cot in your room for the first 6-12 months.

-5. Avoid cot bumpers, soft toys, pillows, doonas and soft sleeping surfaces
+Avoid cot bumpers, soft toys, pillows and doonas

-These items can suffocate infants.
-Babies have suffocated when they’ve rolled into cot bumpers or soft toys.
-It’s safer to keep these out of the cot.
+Babies have suffocated when they’ve rolled into cot bumpers, pillows, doonas or soft toys.
+It’s safest to keep them out of your baby’s cot.

 Sleeping on a couch, with or without someone else, is very dangerous for babies.
 Also beware of makeshift bedding.
 Some situations where your baby might be in danger include getting wedged between a mattress and a wall, getting stuck between pillows or cushions, or slipping down until his head is covered by blankets.

-Overheating is a risk factor for SIDS.
+Overheating is a risk factor for SUDI (including SIDS and fatal sleeping accidents).
 Ask yourself what you would wear to bed and use that as a guide.
 Keep your baby’s head uncovered indoors – this allows your baby to cool and not overheat.
 Don’t worry if your baby’s hands and feet feel cool – that’s normal.

-10. Make sure your baby’s carers know how to protect against SIDS and fatal sleep accidents
+Make sure your baby’s carers know how to protect against SUDI (including SIDS and fatal sleeping accidents)

-It’s best not to assume that others have knowledge of safe sleeping practices, even professional child carers.
-Reassure yourself by having a look at the planned sleeping arrangements, and satisfy yourself that your baby will be positioned for sleep correctly.
+It’s best not to assume that other people know about safe sleeping practices, even professional child carers.
+Have a look at the planned sleeping arrangements, and make sure yourself that your baby will be positioned safely for sleep.
 For example, it isn’t recommended to leave a baby sleeping in a pram unsupervised.